-- To decrease drop at comb, carefully slide each post up equally.
-Sliding the posts equally will reduce the chance of the posts binding. - To increase drop at comb, carefully slide each post down equally.
-Sliding the posts equally will reduce the chance of the posts binding. - 4 Once your desired drop at comb is obtained, tighten the Allen screw in the stock plate and reinstall the recoil pad and butt plate.
+- 2 Insert the provided 7/64" Allen wrench through the hole found on the upper left of the recoil pad and into the Allen screw located within the recoil pad (Figure 15, page 28).
+Once the Allen wrench is engaged with the Allen screw, turn the wrench counterclockwise three full turns to loosen the Allen screw. - 3 With the Allen screw loose, carefully adjust the comb to desired position (Figure 18) by raising or lowering each post equally in the desired direction.
+Each increment represents 1/16" of movement. - To decrease drop at comb, carefully slide each post up equally.
+Sliding the posts equally reduces the chance of the posts binding. - To increase drop at comb, carefully slide each post down equally.
+Sliding the posts equally will reduce the chance of the posts binding. - 4 Once your desired drop at comb is obtained, tighten the Allen screw in the recoil pad.
 The screw needs to be firmly tightened, but be careful not to overtighten.